Skip to content

 Do I have to register for GST/HST as a creator?

 Not always.
-Once you cross the small supplier threshold, registration generally becomes required.
+Registration for GST/HST is generally mandatory once your worldwide taxable revenue exceeds the $30,000 small supplier threshold, either in a single calendar quarter or over four consecutive calendar quarters.
 See the GST/HST guide for details, and confirm with your accountant.

 Can I claim my camera and computer as expenses?

 Often yes, where they are used to earn creator income.
-Capital purchases may be treated differently than software subscriptions.
+Capital purchases may be treated differently than software subscriptions (CCA over time vs. immediate expense).
 Keep the receipt and ask your accountant how to claim it.
+The full list of common deductions is in our deductions guide.

 What if a brand sends me a free product?